Preparing for AML Compliance in 2024: Key Strategies and Best Practices

 The 5th EU Anti-Money Laundering Directive was adopted by the UK, and although the UK has opted out of transposing the 6th Anti-Money Laundering Directive (which was due by 13 December 2020), this is primarily due to the fact that many of its requirements are already covered by existing UK law.

 Each money laundering update comprises of a number of key changes, for example, 6MLD made it possible for corporations as well as individuals to be prosecuted for money laundering crimes, the key requirements for regulated businesses have remained the same for a number of years.
-These are:

 • Identification and verification - Every regulated business must ensure that they identify and verify every new customer – individual and corporate – at the onboarding stage.